SimplifyAI/SimplifyAI.github.io/_posts/2021-5-18-SciFi-AGI.md

 When people think about Artificial Intelligence, they tend to refer to science fiction – a few examples include the Terminator, JARVIS (Iron Man), and C-3PO (Star Wars).
 But how close are these sci-fi interpretations to reality?

 The major point of disconnect between AI in sci-fi and real AI is the size of their intelligence application space.
-What this means is that the AI in movies tend to have what is called *general intelligence*, the ability to act intelligently in a wide range of situations, just as humans do.
+What this means is that the AI in movies tends to have what is called *general intelligence*, the ability to act intelligently in a wide range of situations, just as humans do.
 Conversely, real-life AI has what is called *narrow intelligence*, meaning that the AI can act intelligently in a single type of situation, but not in all types of situations.

  <p align="center">
   <img src="../images/scifivscurr.png" style="width: 1200px;"/>